Part of the complete guide to understanding addiction

 Living in the Moment

 Being aware of yourself and living in the moment can be a bit frightening at first, but this awareness is exactly what keeps you on the path of achieving recovery.
-For many of the people seeking treatment, relapses may occur even after long periods of abstinence.
-This is why awareness is so vital, and practicing mindfulness is beneficial even after completing treatment.
+For many individuals seeking treatment, relapses may occur even after long periods of abstinence.
+This is why awareness is so vital, and practicing mindfulness techniques is beneficial even after completing outpatient treatments.

 How To Access Meditation For Addiction